MacilPrime/ponychan/README.md

   are automatically placed into core/js/ when built.

 * watcher contains the server side code for the /watcher/threads endpoint.
-  Nodejs and babel are used.
+  Nodejs, babel, and Flow are used.
 If you don't run this module, then the thread watcher will not work.

+My intention was that server-side functionality would migrate over to the watcher codebase over time.
+The watcher codebase is written in Flow-typed Javascript, so you actually get real type safety there, and it has some unit tests.
+There's a few design warts from the old Tinyboard code I was also kinda trying to get away from, and also the fact that it's almost-MIT licensed (you have to keep the Tinyboard footer in place).
+I wanted to quarantine all of the original Tinyboard code and slowly replace all of it.

+# LICENSE

+All of the original Tinyboard code under core/ is under the almost-MIT license in `core/LICENSE-Tinyboard.md`.
+The rest of the code is under the MIT license in `core/LICENSE-Macil.txt`.

 ## Quick Development Start